In the Groove (Marvin Gaye album): Background

 On top of that, during an October 1967 engagement at Hampden-Sydney College with Terrell, the younger Terrell collapsed from exhaustion into Gaye's waiting arms.
-Terrell was later diagnosed at the end of the year with having a brain tumor, which depressed Gaye.
-Some speculate Terrell's illness and subsequent death two and a half years later affected Gaye's performances in which he went from being a soul stylist in the same way his idol Sam Cooke had been into a more gospel-influenced soul vocalist who sounded more in par with Otis Redding, James Brown, and Temptations lead singer David Ruffin.
+Terrell was later diagnosed at the end of the year with a brain tumor, which depressed Gaye.
+Some speculate Terrell's illness and subsequent death two-and-a-half years later affected Gaye's performances in which he went from being a soul stylist in the same way his idol Sam Cooke had been into a more gospel-influenced soul vocalist who sounded more in par with Otis Redding, James Brown, and Temptations lead singer David Ruffin.
 However, during the recording of what would become Gaye's biggest-selling and signature single of his career, "I Heard It Through the Grapevine", Whitfield decided to force Gaye to raise his vocal register higher than what he was used to, which Whitfield already tried successfully on Ruffin during the recording of the Temptations hit, "Ain't Too Proud to Beg".
 Though Gaye and Whitfield reportedly argued over the sessions of "Grapevine", Whitfield was able to get what he wanted from Gaye.

 When Whitfield presented "Grapevine" to Berry Gordy, the producer was stunned when Gordy turned it down sensing the song "wasn't a hit" and that "it sucked".
 In response, Whitfield recorded a different version of the song by Gladys Knight & the Pips in an attempt to "out-funk Aretha Franklin's "Respect".
-This version, released in September 1967 became the biggest Motown hit to date.
-After the success of Gladys Knight & the Pips' version Whitfield was still determined to get Gaye's version of the song released as a single.
+This version, released in September 1967, became the biggest Motown hit to date.
+After the success of Gladys Knight & the Pips' version, Whitfield was still determined to get Gaye's version of the song released as a single.
 Again Gordy refused but eventually agreed to allow "Grapevine" on the album.